 - The FDA granted remestemcel-L, a Fast Track designation for the treatment of acute respiratory distress syndrome (ARDS) due to COVID-19 infection.

-- Mesoblast announced interim data from 180 patients enrolled in a 30-day, 300 patient, Phase III trial (NCT04371393), where treatment with remestemcel-L did not reduce all-cause mortality compared to placebo in ventilator-dependent patients with moderate to severe acute respiratory distress syndrome (ARDS) due to COVID-19.
-The Data Safety Monitoring Board (DSMB) estimated the trial is unlikely to achieve a 43% reduction in mortality at the target enrollment.
-The DSMB recommended the trial be completed with the currently enrolled 223 patients.
-No safety concerns were detected in the interim analysis.
+- Mesoblast announced that in a 60-day, 222 patient, Phase III trial (NCT04371393), treatment with remestemcel-L added to standard of care (SOC) did not reduce all-cause mortality compared to SOC in ventilator-dependent patients with moderate to severe acute respiratory distress syndrome (ARDS) due to COVID-19.
+In a pre-specified analysis of 123 patients under age 65, remestemcel-L reduced mortality by 46% by day 60, but not in 94 patients 65 or older.
+The Data Safety Monitoring Board (DSMB) recommended the trial be stopped when an interim analysis of 30-day data for 180 patients found it unlikely the trial would achieve a 43% reduction in mortality at the target enrollment of 300 patients.
+The DSMB recommended the trial be completed with the 222 patients already enrolled.

 - Vanda Pharmaceuticals reported that interim results from 60 COVID-19 patients enrolled in the 28-day, 300 patient, Phase III, ODYSSEY trial (NCT04326426), where a 14-day treatment with tradipitant reduced the time to improvement after 7-days compared to placebo.
 Despite a numerical advantage, the improvement was not significant at 28 days (10 days vs 28 days), likely due to the small number of patients.
 There was also no statistical difference between tradipitant and placebo in the overall percentage of patients improving (57% vs 50%) or mortality (14.2% vs 16.6%).